parthpatne/microsoft-teams-precompiled-apps-poll/README.md

 # Step 2: Deploy app to your organisation

-1. Open a PowerShell console on your machine.
+1. Open a Windows PowerShell console on your windows machine.
 1. Find PowerShell module named "ActionPackageDeploy.psm1" present in this repo.
 Copy its absolute path to use in following command.

     ```